RainingSea/cese/project/website/TravelLog/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The Travel_Log web application will be developed using HTML for the frontend and Python for the backend.
-The application will be structured with a main script (main.py) handling user interactions, data storage, and file manipulations.
-The core features will be implemented through functions that handle user registration, login, entry creation, viewing, editing, deleting, sharing, and searching.
-The application will utilize a simple file-based approach for data storage, ensuring easy access and management of user data without the need for a database.",
+"Implementation approach": "The 'Travel_Log' web application will be implemented using HTML for the front-end interface and Python for the back-end logic.
+The application will facilitate user interactions through forms for registration and login, and text areas for creating and managing travel journal entries.
+Data will be managed through local text files, ensuring that user accounts, journal entries, and other relevant information are stored in a structured manner for easy access and manipulation.",

-"UI design": "The user interface will consist of the following pages: \n1. **Registration Page**: A form with input fields for username and password, and a submit button to register. \n2. **Login Page**: A form with input fields for username and password, and a submit button to log in. \n3. **Journal Entry Page**: A form for creating new entries with fields for destination, dates, activities, photos (file upload), and personal reflections.
-This page will also display past entries with options to edit or delete. \n4. **Search Page**: A search bar to input queries for specific entries or destinations. \n5. **Share Page**: A display area for selected entries with a shareable link.",
+"UI design": "The user interface will consist of several key components: a Registration Page with a form for username and password input, a Login Page with similar input fields, a main dashboard for creating and viewing journal entries, and buttons for editing, deleting, and sharing entries.
+The layout will be organized with a navigation bar for easy access to different functionalities, and forms will be styled for user-friendly interaction.",

-"Data Storage": "Data will be stored in local text files.
-The following files will be used: \n1. **users.txt**: To store user account information (username and password). \n2. **entries.txt**: To store travel journal entries, each entry will be serialized in a structured format (e.g., JSON). \nData will be managed through simple file read/write operations in Python, allowing for easy retrieval and updates.",
+"Data Storage": "Data will be stored in local text files, with separate files designated for different types of information.
+User accounts will be stored in 'users.txt', and travel journal entries will be stored in 'entries.txt'.
+Each entry will be formatted in a structured manner, allowing for easy parsing and retrieval.
+This method aligns with the project's requirements for lightweight and efficient data management.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/journal_entry.html", "templates/search.html", "templates/share.html", "users.txt", "entries.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "users.txt", "entries.txt"],

 "Data structures and interfaces": " classDiagram